UAID Community Project

-The UAID Community Project (CP) is an effort made by each Chapter to achieve a meaningful, positive impact on health outcomes in their local community on a longitudinal time scale.
+The UAID Community Project is an effort made by each Chapter to achieve a meaningful, positive impact on health outcomes in their local community on a longitudinal time scale.
 These projects typically span one academic year and focus on a health inequity identified within the community.
 Through this project, Chapter members gain experience in utilizing mixed research methods, assessing health issues on the local level, and in planning, implementing and evaluating long-term projects.
 Chapter members also have an opportunity to practice public health principles.

-8 Steps of the CP
+8 Steps of the Community Project

 Step 1: Training and Preparation